 - More than half of college students are involved in some campus hazing

 Fraternity Hazing Dates Back to the Civil War

 Fraternity hazing has roots that date back hundreds of years.
 In the book “True Gentlemen: The Broken Pledge of America’s Fraternities,” John Hechinger explains history.
 Soldiers returning from the Civil War “brought military-style hazing to college campuses…the pledge period soon grew to weeks or months, devolving into the orgy of abuses so familiar today,” Hechinger wrote.

 - Although laws in 44 states outlaw college hazing and school policies that prohibit the practice, it is difficult for academic officials and law enforcement to stop every incident.

 Greater public awareness, however, might be leading to a change in the culture.

-An investigation by the Daily Trojan, the University of Southern California’s campus newspaper, reports that USC is “cracking down on misconduct among Greek Organizations.”
+An investigation by the Daily Trojan, the University of Southern California’s campus newspaper, reports that U.S.C. is “cracking down on misconduct among Greek Organizations.”

 Some of the recent reforms on college campuses have come as a result of several high-profile hazing-related deaths, including;

-- in 2017, at Louisiana State University, Pennsylvania State University and Florida State University.
+- In 2017, at Louisiana State University, Pennsylvania State University, and Florida State University.
 In the wake of Maxwell Gruver’s death at L.S.U., the governor signed a bill that includes felony charges for anyone involved in the hazing-death, penalties that could send fraternity leaders to jail for up to five years.

 - “Realistically, the answer is regulation and reform,” Hechinger told attendees at a Chicago conference with representatives from 31 colleges and universities.
-“That is really the only possibility.
+“That is the only possibility.